 Governor's Advisory Council on Disability Affairs

 The Governor’s Advisory Council on Disability Affairs (GACDA) was established to monitor state compliance with the Americans with Disability Act and to advise the governor on the needs of individuals with disabilities in Louisiana.
 GACDA is also charged with assisting the Governor’s Office of Disability Affairs with the resolution of state disabilities issues and provide education, communication, and networking services concerning disability issues and needs for all Louisiana citizens.
-GACDA is composed of 31 members appointed by Governor Edwards.
+GACDA operates under Executive Order JML 24-42 and is composed of 9 members appointed by Governor Landry.

 Staff